rusminto/youtube-livestream-manager/README.md

 This is an automated Node.js service that manages a 24/7 YouTube livestream.
 It is designed to run continuously, automatically rotating the stream after a configured duration to prevent it from getting too long.
 It also integrates with OBS and Discord for a fully automated workflow.

 This service was written by the [Gemini CLI](https://developers.google.com/gemini/cli).

+Proof that it is works : https://youtu.be/OegbegISPE0?si=t1QD1ZQtFSfU73Wf

 ## Main Functionality
 - **Autonomous Operation:** Runs as a background script that you can "set and forget".